vhoudebine/azure-ml-stable-diffusion/README.md

 ### Create the Azure resources

-To run the notebook in Azure Machine Learning, you'll need to create the following resources:
+To run the notebook in Azure Machine Learning, you'll need the following resources:
 - A new resource group
 - An Azure ML workspace
 - A GPU compute instance

+If you're starting from a blank slate, go through the next steps.
+If you already have some of these resources created, skip the creation steps

 Define variables
  ```python